NEMSLinux/nems-docs/config/networking.rst

 -  **Cockpit Admin Interface:** 9090 TCP In
 -  **AVAHI / mDNS Name Resolution:** 548, 5353, 5354 TCP In/Out

-Most standard network configurations allow running servers to communicate with the outside world without any additional setup.
+Most standard network configurations allow servers to communicate with the outside world without any additional setup.
 However, if you have a very restrictive firewall configuration, you may need to open additional ports for your NEMS Server to be able to